 Chances are, you've probably spent an afternoon falling down a rabbit hole of YouTube videos.

-While it's a great source of entertainment, YouTube has also proved itself to be a valuable tool for marketers.
-With a global user base of more than 2 billion people, it's also safe to assume that your target audience is on the platform.
+While it's a great source of entertainment, the platform is also valuable for marketers using YouTube to find their target audience.
+With a global user base of more than 2.5 billion people, it's also safe to assume that your audience is on the platform.

 In this post, we'll go over key YouTube statistics you need to know this year to help you succeed in your marketing efforts.